Annotare submission guidelines for sequencing-based spatial transcriptomics

 Annotare Template Selection

-For spatial transcriptomics submissions, please select the “Single cell sequencing” template in Annotare.
-This template allows submission of more than two files per sample and captures the required experimental metadata.
+This template allows submission of more than two raw data files per sequencing library and captures the required experimental metadata.

 Recommended Metadata for Spatial Transcriptomics

-• Position on slide
+• Position on slide: Location of capture area.

 Library Information